rusiaaman/XLnet-gen/README.md

 When the rocket arrives, you will be given a helmet, and then the rocket will launch.
 As you are lifting off off, keep your eyes open, and try to keep on track.
 It is important that you stay open and focused on the mission.
 If you are able to do this, then you will be able to fly away safely.
 Also, remember to drink water and drink fresh milk.
 Then, try your best to keep your body from over heating up while on the flight of your rocket.

 There are many things that come into use in a restaurant kitchen.
 A dish is a component of the cook and it serves a food in a particular form or a certain way.
 Other types of dishes are prepared according to the needs of the customer or the guest.
 There are also different types of food that comes into use in the food service company

+# Todo
+1. Comparison with GPT-2.
+2. Pinpoint the problem associated with autoregressive decoding.
+3. Permutation based decoding instead of left-to-right only.